 Retirements In 2024, entities retired 1.4 GW of generation capacity.
 Most of the retired capacity was coal (920 MW) and natural gas (413 MW).
 Coal retirements slowed in 2024, decreasing from 2 GW in 2022 and 1.2 GW in 2023.
-Over the next decade, entities plant oretire an additional 12 GW of coal, which accounts for 46% of the 26 GW of generation planned for retirement over the next 10 years.
+Over the next decade, entities plan to retire an additional 12 GW of coal, which accounts for 46% of the 26 GW of generation planned for retirement over the next 10 years.

-The capacity of new resources added in 2024 (24.3 GW) is approximately 80% of what was planned for 2024 (30.65 GW).
+New Resources The capacity of new resources added in 2024 (24.3 GW) is approximately 80% of what was planned for 2024 (30.65 GW).
 Between 2014-2023, the average generating capacity added annually was approximately 7.4 GW.

-Stakeholder Spotlight New dam in British Columbia begins generating electricity In October 2024, the Site C hydroelectric project in northeast British Columbia began generating electricity at one of its six generating units.
+Stakeholder Spotlight New dam in British Columbia begins generating electricity In October 2024, the State Chydrodectric project in northeast British Columbia began generating electricity at one of its aix generating units.
 The second unit came into service in December, and the remaining units are on track to be operational by fail of 2025.
-Once complete, the net existly will have an annepiate capacity of 1.1 GW and add about 8%, more supply to British Columbias electricity grid, making it one of the largest new hydro facilities built in North America in decades.
-The \$16 billion project was first envisioned in the 1950s and revived in 2010.
+Once complete, the net existly will have a nameplate capacity of 1.1 GW and ad about 8% more supply to British Columbias electricity grid, making it one of the largest new hydro facilities built in North America in decades.
+The S16 billion project was first envisioned in the 1950s and revived in 2010.

 - When complete, the facility will produce 5,100 GWh of electricity annually, enough to power 450,000 homes - .
-It took 11 weeks to fill the reservoir - 1,000 inspections and a million instrument readings helped to ensure safe operation of the dam - The dam is 60 meters high and 500 meters wide at its base - 6,069 people worked on the project at its peak employment - It took 15.5 million cubic meters of earthfill material to construct the dam
+It took 11 weeks to fill the reservoir - 1,000 inspections and a million instrument readings helped to ensure safe operation of the dam - The dam is 60 meters high and 500 meters wide at its base - · 6.069 people worked on the project at its peak employment - It took 15.5 million cubic meters of earthfill material to construct the dam

-IBR Registration Initiative o After several IBR-related system disturbances in recent years, FERC issued a directive in November 2022 requiring NERC to identify and register the owners and operators of IBRs that have an "aggregate, material impact on the reliable operation" of the bulk power system (IPS).
-NERC modified its rules of procedure accordingly.
+IBR Registration Initiative o After several IBR-related system disturbances in recent years, FERC issued a directive in November 2022 requiring VERC to identify and register the owners and operators of IBRs that have an aggregate, material impact on the reliable operation" of the bulk power system (IBPS).
+NEER Condition is support accordingly.
 Throughout 2024, WECC worked to identify applicable facilities in the Western Interconnection.
-WECC continues to analyze 322 facilities to determine whether they need to register.
-Key deadlines for the initiative include:
+WECC continues to analyze 222 facilities to determine whether they need to register.
+Key deadlines for the institute include: JUN 2024 FERC approved modifications to NERC Rules of Procedure requiring registration for IBRs that impact the bulk power system.
+MAY 2025 Identify and notify qualifying generator owners and operators about the new process.
+MAY 2026 Register qualifying entities.